Home > Terms of Reference-Nominating Committee

 - conduct annual review on the required mix of skills, experience and other qualities of the Board, including core competencies which NEDs shall bring to the Board; and

-- develop and review the criteria to assess the independence of Independence Non - Executive Directors.
+- develop and review the criteria to assess the independence of Independent Non-Executive Directors.

 D. Induction and Training of Directors